burrt/burrt.github.io/_posts/2020-04-07-rich-dad-poor-dad.md

 ## Rich Dad Poor Dad

 So I've finally ventured into reading some finance when someone recommended me "Rich Dad Poor Dad" by Robert Kiyosaki.
-It was perhaps one of the best reads I've had in a long time in the sense that I stayed up to finish it and even read it as an eBook!
+It was perhaps one of the best reads I've had in a long time, in the sense that I stayed up to finish it and even read it as an eBook!
 Both behaviors I haven't done in many years haha.

-On a more serious note, upon completing the book, it kept me awake rolling in my bed as I pondered many of its (well for me at least) revolutionizing insights into the world of money.
-What is deceiving in the book is that its core message isn't about getting rich - instead, it emphasizes **intelligence** - specially financial intelligence.
-However you can draw many parallels to other fields where the growth mindset, pragmatism and critical thinking are common talking points albeit implicitly.
+On a more serious note, upon completing the book, it kept me awake rolling in my bed as I pondered many of its (well, for me anyway) revolutionizing insights into the world of money.
+What is deceiving in the book is that its core message isn't about getting rich - instead, it emphasizes **intelligence** - specifically, financial intelligence.
+You can draw many parallels to other fields where the growth mindset, pragmatism and critical thinking are common talking points, albeit more implicit.

-In many ways, the "Poor Dad" is very much myself and my own dad - and after completing the book, I'm very inspired to change this.
+In many ways, the "Poor Dad" in the story is very much myself and my own dad - and after completing the book, I'm very inspired to change this.
 There were so many epiphany moments whilst reading that I was often ashamed in my own ignorance - being financially illiterate.
 On the flip-side, the ecstasy of learning something so new and different, was and *is* one of the greatest joys in life.
 This book I believe will be a catalyst for my future financial pursuits and perhaps one of those life changing moments - as Kiyosaki referenced Robert Frost's "The Road Not Taken".

 Although I feel I will revisit his book often, I do want to etch his key lessons in my blog.